freedev/chef-tomee/README.md

 ### Dependencies
 - java
+- openssl

 ###Prerequisites
-This cookbook cames with a dependency to java cookbook.
+This cookbook cames with a dependency to `java` and `openssl` cookbooks.<br>

-At end of document there is `run_list`
-Please make sure that Java has been configured on the machine prior to the application any resources or recipes shipped in this cookbook.
+`common-packages` recipe has been added to fix the installation of `java` with debian/ubuntu platforms.<br>

+`java` cookbook has a dependency with `curl` package.
+When `java` cookbook is executed it doesn't check for apt-get repository update, `curl` package installation fails because of apt-get repository not is updated yet.<br>

+`common-packages` has been executed as first just to update apt-get repository before.

 ## Attributes